microsoft/botframework-solutions/tools/botskills/docs/commands/migrate.md

 # Migrate Connected Skills

-The `migrate` command allows you to migrate all the skills currently connected to your assistant to the new schema configuration settings.
+The `migrate` command allows you to transfer all the skills currently connected to your assistant to the new schema configuration settings.

 > **Tip:** It's highly advisable to execute this command from the **root folder of your Virtual Assistant bot**, so if you are using the suggested folder structure from the Templates, you may omit most of the optional arguments, as they default to the expected values from the Template's folder structure.